jiangpan0205/EECS3461/README.md

 # EECS3461

 These two assignments was group work by three students.
-I designed the UI and UX and did part of code with my group member.
+I designed the UI and UX and did part of code with my partners.

 Assignment 1:
 The goal is to create a Java application for a Parking Permit Kiosk.
 Like most kiosks, interaction is via a touch screen.
 The system’s keyboard is not used.
 For this assignment, we’ll use point-and-click operations with the mouse to simulate a touch screen.